Frequently Asked Questions

 How do you assess and monitor learning progress?

-Parents can review academic progress by accessing our "Journey Tracker", which is the application through which our learners track their goals and progress.
-In addition, exhibitions at the end of most Quests allow young heroes to present their work to parents.
+Parents can review academic progress by accessing "Journey Tracker", our proprietary app through which learners track their goals and progress.

 How much time is spent on computers?